Random Products of Standard Maps: Applications and examples

-If $A$ is of class $\mathcal{C}^2$ and has an hyperbolic attractor $\Lambda$, there exists a particularly important invariant measure $\mu_{SRB}$ supported on $\Lambda$ which can be characterized as follows: $\mu_{SRB}$ is the unique $A$-invariant measure such that for any sufficiently small lamination chart $B$ corresponding to $\mathcal{W}^u_{\Lambda}$, its conditional measures on $\Wu{x}\cap B$ are absolutely continuous with respect to the induced Lebesgue measure, for almost every $x\in B$. $\mu_{SRB}$ is the Sinai-Ruelle-Bowen measure of $\Lambda$.
+Furthermore, in case that $L$ is of class $\mathcal{C}^2$, there exists a particularly important invariant measure $\mu_{SRB}$ supported on $\Lambda$ which can be characterized as follows: $\mu_{SRB}$ is the unique $L$ - invariant measure such that for any sufficiently small lamination chart $B$ corresponding to $\mathcal{W}^u_{\Lambda}$, its conditional measures on $\Wu{x}\cap B$ are absolutely continuous with respect to the induced Lebesgue measure, for almost every $x\in B$. $\mu_{SRB}$ is the Sinai-Ruelle-Bowen measure of $\Lambda$.
 See \cite{SRBattractor,EquSta} for further information on this topic.